yli2565/DocSample/docs/Lab Server/Lab Server.md

     PS: You can specify a non-existing key, the script will create it for you.
 If you also specify a password, it will use the password to encrypt the key
 - If you want a stable port to forward the sftp
   - `default_sftp_port`
-    e.g. 6099 (pick one that won’t conflict witg other customed service on your computer) If left to deafult, it will be picked randomly
+    e.g. 6099 (pick one that won’t conflict with other service on your computer) If left to default, it will be picked randomly
 - If you are really lazy
   - `cs_password`
     The password of you CS account, used for automated Duo login